bjartemisund/policy/privacy-policy.md

 the same purpose and legal ground:

-* **User account information.** Users that choose to register in appear.in, will have to provide a valid email address or phone number.
+* **User account information.** Users that choose to register in Whereby, will have to provide a valid email address or phone number.
 The user can also choose to enter a display name and/or add a profile picture that will be used to represent them in conversations.
-* **Room information.** To create a room in appear.in, you as a user will have to select a room name.
+* **Room information.** To create a room in Whereby, you as a user will have to select a room name.
 This name will be publicly visible, and will be used by other users accessing meetings in that room.
 You as a user is responsible for the content you enter into a room name,